ThijsTerporten/CheffsBuddy/README.md

 > Warns user that backdrop-fliter isn't a property.
 Explained in bug section further.
 - [W3 HTML Validator](https://validator.w3.org/) to validate HTML code
 > All HTML-code passes the test.
 However multiple warnings were given for using the Jinja Templating Language.
+- [Python Syntax Checker](https://extendsclass.com/python-tester.html) to verify syntax used.
+> No issues were found when running code.
+However some warnings are given in the IDE.

 # Testing: